neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

 layers and elements in the [!ac](THM) domain) and then recreate the OpenMC model and meshes.
-Recall that all results shown in this section correspond to the same input files but with 300 extrusion layers in the solid, 150 [!ac](THM) elements per channel, and 2000 particles per active batch - to get a faster-running tutorial, we reduced all three of these parameters to coarser values.
+Recall that all results shown in this section correspond to the same input files but with 300 extrusion layers in the solid, 150 [!ac](THM) elements per channel, 2000 particles per batch, 500 inactive batches, and 2000 active batches - to get a faster-running tutorial, we reduced all of these parameters to coarser values.

 When the simulation has completed, you will have created a number of different output files: